She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Mia saw the recognition strike him a second too late.

-The Laurent name was on the building lease.
-On the hospitality group invoices.
-On the framed photographs in the hallway upstairs.
 It belonged to the family that owned not only the café space but half the block and the offices above it.

-“I was already due upstairs for a lease review meeting at one o’clock,” she said.
+“I was already due upstairs for a lease review at one o’clock,” she said.
 “Now I think I understand why my operations team has received three complaints about this location in two months.”

-Martin opened his mouth, then closed it.
+Martin opened his mouth, then closed it again.

 “This is being blown out of proportion.”